dragonflydb/dragonfly/doc/dashtable.md

    --key-prefix="key:"  --hide-histogram --expiry-range=30-30 --key-maximum=100000000 -d 256
 ```

-We load larger values this time (256 bytes) to reduce the impact of metadata savings
+We load larger values (256 bytes) to reduce the impact of metadata savings
 of Dragonfly.

 |                      | Dragonfly | Redis 6 |